- Trust Marketing Platform

 Privy makes marketing software for eCommerce companies that use Shopify.

-They’ve gone so far as to establish their core brand positioning around their reviews and ratings.
+They’ve gone so far as to establish their core brand positioning around their reviews and google star ratings.
 They can say they are the #1 sales app on Shopify and prove it because they have the most reviews.

 This positioning could be replicated on a local scale - “The #1 Chiropractor in Burlington, VT with 700 5-star reviews”.

 Simple, but hopefully there are a few thought-starters in there you can put to work for your local business.
 Especially if you're on the market for a Google review service vendor.

 If you’re looking for more, I recommend a new article by our Review Response Team Lead, Jane, 15 Lessons After Responding to 150,000 Reviews.

 I’m certainly not going to respond to that many reviews in my career, so when she speaks I listen.
 She makes a bunch of great points that will help you improve your (or your team’s) review responses.

 Additionally, if you are researching automated review software solutions vs. a managed service I recommend Pros and Cons of Automated Google My Business Review Response Software.
 There’s a lot of buzz around this topic so I think you’ll find it useful.